Ticket marketplace TickPick raises $40M in its first institutional funding – TechCrunch

 O’Brien added, “We always seem to find ourselves in a weird position in the broader ecosystem of startups, because of our focus on profitability — it’s not the same story as a lot of other startups.”

-Now, however, Goldberg suggested that “the bootstrap model” might finally be holding the company back from reaching the next level. tTe pair plans to use the new funding to make some key hires like a chief financial officer and a chief marketing officer, and to build a data team that can help TickPick use artificial intelligence and machine learning to improve the customer experience.
+Now, however, Goldberg suggested that “the bootstrap model” might finally be holding the company back from reaching the next level.
+The pair plans to use the new funding to make some key hires like a chief financial officer and a chief marketing officer, and to build a data team that can help TickPick use artificial intelligence and machine learning to improve the customer experience.

 “We seek to partner with passionate and committed management teams with differentiated business models looking to further unlock their growth potential – and we found that in abundance in TickPick,” said PWP Managing Partner John McKee in a statement.
 “Since its founding, TickPick has been disrupting the secondary event ticketing industry with its unique value proposition and established an incredibly loyal, passionate customer base.”